verge-io/docs/docs/product-guide/vm-recipes.md

 ## Modify a VM Recipe

 When any changes are made to a recipe, it will need to be republished in order to make those changes available.
 The top of the recipe dashboard will display a message indicating that it must be republished for changes to take effect.
 You can use the **Republish** link within this message or click Republish on the left menu.
-!!! tip "When you make changes and republish a recipe, remote systems and Tenants are notified that an update is available (notification at the top of the VM recipe dashboard and update available checkbox); they must update the recipe to access the changes.
+!!! tip "When you make changes and republish a recipe, remote systems and tenants are notified that an update is available (notification at the top of the VM recipe dashboard and update available checkbox); they must update the recipe to access the changes.

 ## Use a VM Recipe